 Disclosure: Advertising and affiliate services, including Amazon Associates, help the cost of running my blog.
 Clicking ads or making purchases through affiliate links may, at no additional cost to you, earn me a small commission.
 I appreciate your support.

 One of the most unique tourism trends in recent years might have to be the fascination with so-called dark tourism sites.
 There’s always been a curiosity when it comes to places that might have a historic connection with tragic events.
-But while there are many reasons for people wanting to visit such sites, dark tourism is not a bad thing.
+But while there are many reasons for people wanting to visit such sites, dark tourism is not necessarily a bad thing.

 You might argue that visiting these dark tourism sites is a way of preserving the past.
 Or making sure the same horrific things don’t happen again.
 And while you might get some mixed reactions from people about your travel plans, they are fascinating places.
 And I believe they are places that the world should know about.